In Malta, three youths risk life in prison for their roles in helping fellow asylum seekers escape torture. Call for justice for The El Hiblu 3.

 But media and politicians spun the story, accusing the three boys of ‘hijacking’ the El Hiblu, and the Maltese army stormed the ship.
 The three youths were disembarked in Malta in handcuffs, despite the police testifying that the crew were in control, no one was hurt, and nothing was damaged.

-The youths are seen by many as heroes.
 Regardless, they now face life changing charges.

 Call on the Maltese Attorney General to: